haideralipunjabi/blog-haideralipunjabi/content/posts/automating-android-game-with-python-pytesseract-sudoku.md

 #### Running the code

 All the code that I wrote is in functions and they are called one by one.
 Note that the grid that I get in step 3 isn't passed directly to step 4.
-I use `deepcopy` to create copy of it, so that I can compare the solved grid with the unsolved/original one in step 5.
+I use `deepcopy` to create a copy of it, so that I can compare the solved grid with the unsolved/original one in step 5.